Alonso Romero

 Safe Sidewalks LA Repair Program by the City of Los Angeles

-One of the many lawsuits the city has settled has to do with making sidewalks compliant with the Americans with Disabilities Act.
-Under the settlement of the Willits vs. the City of Los Angeles, the city has set aside money to be used to fix sidewalks through a rebate program to make the sidewalks ADA-compliant.
+As part of a settlement, the city of Los Angeles has set aside money to be used to fix sidewalks through a rebate program to make the sidewalks ADA-compliant.

 Pros of Safe Sidewalks LA Program